parallel-rust-cpp/shortcut-comparison/docs/intro.md

 ## Calling Rust functions from C++

 In order to avoid writing two separate programs for benchmarking, one for C++ and one for Rust, it would be nice if we could write Rust functions that the C++ linker understands.
-This would allow us to compile our Rust code into static libraries, which we could then link to our benchmarking program, which is written in C++.
+We could then compile and link our Rust libraries to the benchmarking program, written in C++.

 Consider the following C++ declaration of the `step` function:
 ```cpp